ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 messages:

 ServerHello [6.3.1.2]
-: Contains the server's response to the client's offered parameters.
-See below for more details on this message.
+: Contains a nonce and the cipher suite that the server has selected out of the client's list.
+The server MUST support the extensions listed in {{client-first-flight-sending}} and MUST also ignore any extensions it does not recognize;o this implies that the server MAY implement solely the extensions listed in {{client-first-flight-sending}} and the EarlyDataExtension {{zero-rtt-exchange}}.

 ServerKeyShare [6.3.3]
 : Contains the server's (EC)DHE share for one of the groups offered